mindmotivate/multicloudclass/AWS-LB-Tutorial.md

 In this tutorial we will be creating a load balancer which will attach to our previous VPC.
 If you like to visit the previous tutorial please use the following link: [AWS::VPC](https://github.com/mindmotivate/multicloudclass/blob/main/aws-vpc-tutorial.md)

-Ok, noW that we've gotten the formalities out of the way...
+Ok, now that we've gotten the formalities out of the way...
 Here is more information than you ever wanted to know about Autoscaling, Load Balancing, NAT's, NIC's, ASG's and other Three-letter acronyms...lol
 (Not interested in the technical aspects?
 Click this link to skip the "tech talk" and get right down to business:)(insert link)